OpenCloudJedi/presentations_render/README.md

 - `vagrant ssh ubuntu` - Uses console connection to ssh to the VM
 - `vagrant up --provision` - Builds the servers that were destroyed and runs provisioning scripts again

-This machine has the IP 192.168.2.100.
-When ren dering the slides you will use this IP in the browser followed by the port.
+This machine has the IP `192.168.2.100`.
+When rendering the slides you will use this IP in the browser followed by the port.
 Example:
 - `192.168.2.100:8000` - This would connect to the site for slides on port 8000